DarkTwinge/Brotato-BalanceMod/README.md

 * Tardigrade is no longer wasted by Bloody Hand/Donation.
 * Ricochet is now friendlier with already-piercing weapons.
 * Power Generator now reduces your HP as it powers up.
-* Fairy gives less HP Regen and gives negative speed for Tier-4s instead of negative HP Regen.
+* Fairy gives less HP Regen and gives negative HP for Tier-4s instead of negative HP Regen.
 * Utility Crit items (Pile of Books, Eyepatch) come with more Crit Chance to work better as speculative picks.
-* Candle is cheaper and thus more viable for non-Elemental builds that want fewer enemies.
 * Early economy items (Fertilizer, Coupon, Bag, Dangerous Bunny, Recycling Machine) are a little worse (but still strong).
 * Purple delayed-value items (Wheat, Blood Donation, Bowler Hat, Vigilante Ring) are better (as you have much less time to profit from them).
 * Chameleon, Wandering Bot, and Lucky Coin significantly cheaper.
 Hedgehog, Mutation, Duct Tape, Sausage, and Bone Dice cheaper.
 Saltwater more impactful.
+* Candle is cheaper and thus more viable for non-Elemental builds that want fewer enemies.
 * Heavy Bullets now stronger overall but lowers Accuracy.

 ### Characters